 An application for study leave before you have completed the core component of the structured program requires both a supporting statement from your principal supervisor and head of school or Postgraduate Coordinator and the approval of the Dean of Graduate Studies.

-To apply for a period of study leave, complete the Application for Study Leave form which is available on request or downloaded.
+To apply for a period of study leave, complete the Application for Study Leave form.

 To ensure that you are covered by insurance during the time you are absent from the University, your application for study leave must be lodged with the Adelaide Graduate Centre well in advance of your expected departure date.
 The Graduate Centre will notify you in writing of the results of your application.
 It is important to note that approval from the Graduate Centre for your study leave does not exempt you from the requirement to seek approval for travel to a high-risk destination where applicable.